India on the rise as never before, on way to reclaim past glory: VP Dhankhar | Education

 India on the rise as never before, on way to reclaim past glory: VP Dhankhar

-India is on the rise as never before and is on the way to reclaim the glory it had enjoyed ages ago, Vice President Jagdeep Dhankhar said on Thursday.He was addressing a gathering at the opening ceremony of a three-day conference on Infrastructure, Information and Innovation for Building New Bharat as part of the centenary celebrations of the Delhi University.I congratulate the Delhi University for completing 100 years.
+India is on the rise as never before and is on the way to reclaim the glory it had enjoyed ages ago, Vice President Jagdeep Dhankhar said here on Thursday.Addressing a gathering at the opening ceremony of a three-day conference on Infrastructure, Information and Innovation for Building New Bharat, he said that after 34 years a revolutionary step has been taken by introduction of the National Education Policy 2020, and added this policy will be a game-changer.The conference has been organised as part of the centenary celebrations of the Delhi University.I congratulate the Delhi University for completing 100 years.

 - Country: